 Spending Bonus Categories – The Costco Anywhere Visa has some great bonus categories.

-- 3% cash back on restaurant and eligible travel purchases worldwide.
+- 3% cashback on restaurants and eligible travel purchases worldwide.

 Contactless Payments – The Citi Costco Anywhere Visa is a contactless card featuring technology allowing you to tap your card on the reader instead of using the chip or swiping the card.
 This means you can use the card to pay for your tickets on the Chicago Transit Authority or London Underground systems just by tapping your card on the turnstiles.
 This is also the form of payment used at many places around the world, so because they’ve eliminated the foreign transaction fees, you can use your Costco card around the world and look like an enlightened traveler.